borisnliscool/bnl-housing/README.md

 ## About The Project

-A player property resource that allows you to purchase, sell, decorate, store your vehicles, and *much* more.
-This script is *currently* standalone and does *not* require a framework.
-In the future I am however planning on adding support for the major frameworks.
+A player property resource that allows you to purchase, sell, decorate, store your vehicles, and more.
+This script is currently standalone and does not require a framework.
+However in the future I'm planning on adding support for the major frameworks.

 If you're looking for the docs or commands you can find them [here](https://github.com/borisnliscool/bnl-housing/blob/main/DOCS.md) (for now)